Talal-Muzammal/Philosophers-Dining-Hall-Problem/README.md

 ## 3. Philosopher States:
   •	The state of each philosopher is represented by the state list, where 0 indicates thinking, 1 indicates being hungry, and 2 indicates eating.

-  •	Transitions between states are managed to prevent conflicts and ensure that no two adjacent philosophers are eating at the same time.
+  •	Transitions between states are managed to prevent conflicts and ensure that no two adjacent philosophers are eating at the same time..